Sibindra/nvim-config/README.md

-nvchad config for golang, ts, js and yaml files.
+nvim config for golang, ts, js and yaml files.